 An ingredient found in many cough and cold remedies is finding its way into the hands of teens intent on using it to get what is described as a cheap dissociative high.
-Dextromethorphan (DXM) – a synthetic ingredient found in more than 125 products including Vicks Nyquil LiquiCaps and Dimetapp DM – is increasingly being misused by teens with ready access to what is a legal drug available without prescription.
+Teen cough medicine abuse is something parents need to make themselves aware of.
+Dextromethorphan (DXM) – a synthetic ingredient found in more than 125 products, including Vicks Nyquil LiquiCaps and Dimetapp DM – is increasingly being misused by teens with ready access to what is a legal drug available without a prescription.

-A 2008 study found that one in 10 American teenagers has used products with DXM to get high, making it more popular in that age group than cocaine, ecstasy, LSD, and meth.
+A 2008 study found that one in 10 American teenagers have used products with DXM to get high, making it more popular in that age group than cocaine, ecstasy, LSD, and meth.
 And although DXM products are considered safe when taken as recommended, high doses can cause side effects that include blurred vision, numbness, heart attack, confusion, dizziness, nausea, vomiting, anxiety, and poor coordination.
 Longer-term effects are not fully known but are believed to include depression, liver problems, psychosis, and learning and memory problems.
+Venture Academy has the experience to walk parents through this type of substance abuse.

 What Can Parents Do About Teen Cough Medicine Abuse?